cmrgvu/cmrgvu.github.io/_pages/home.md

 <p style="text-align: justify;">
 Our mission is to establish regulation as a multidisciplinary field, equipping scholars, policymakers, businesses, and regulatory bodies with the knowledge and tools necessary to navigate complex market regulations.
 CMRG fosters collaboration between academia, industry, and government to shape efficient, transparent, and effective regulatory frameworks.
 Through collaborations between academia, industry, and government, CMRG is committed to advancing best practices, strengthening institutional capacity, and enabling informed decision-making in regulatory governance.
 </p>

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 1 # leave blank to include all the news in the `_news` folder

----